CDD refresh for existing accountancy clients: What should be checked?

 Business activity, services, and client profile

 A client can become more or less risky even when the legal entity and owners remain the same.
+By extension, accountancy firms should check whether the client’s business activity still matches their understanding.

 Risk factors, jurisdictions, PEPs, sanctions, and adverse information